Sweet Counsel Trains the Heart in Wisdom

 Spiritual hunger increases appreciation for what is good, while complacent satisfaction dulls discernment.

-7 A full soul loathes a honeycomb; but to a hungry soul, every bitter thing is sweet.
+7 The soul that is full loathes honey, but to a hungry soul, any bitter thing is sweet.

 Spiritual hunger increases appreciation for what is good, while complacent satisfaction dulls discernment.